DrPeterSchneider/First_Neural_Network/README.md

 The neural network works well when then the data it was trained on is sufficient.
 If the data is sparse the prediction becomes unusable.
 # Licensing, Authors, Acknowledgements

 This repository is licensed under the MIT-License.
-Big thanks to udacity https://www.kaggle.com/zynicide/wine-reviews for scraping, providing  and maintaing the dataset.
+Big thanks to udacity for providing the data and the code to start.